Macquarie lifts Microsoft Corporation [MSFT] price estimate. Who else is bullish?

 The holiday season is a time filled with togetherness, joy and gift-giving, and this year, you can add gaming to that list!
 A new global survey, conducted by YouGov and commissioned by Xbox, suggests that families are using video games to better connect during the holidays – across the globe and across generations.
 Among survey respondents who said they plan to play video games during the holidays, 38% ranked video games as one of their top five family activities.

-Microsoft Corporation represents 7.46 billion in outstanding shares, while the company has a total market value of $1801.60 billion with the latest information.
-MSFT stock price has been found in the range of $239.03 to $243.74.
+It opened the trading session at $247.31, the shares rose to $248.70 and dropped to $246.73, the range by which the price of stock traded the whole day.
+The daily chart for MSFT points out that the company has recorded -6.92% loss over the past six months.
+However, it is still -15.96% lower than its most recent low trading price.

-If compared to the average trading volume of 28.92M shares, MSFT reached a trading volume of 27527514 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 29.12M shares, MSFT reached to a volume of 9199963 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Microsoft Corporation [MSFT]: